Photo of Peter Påhlsson

 2019

 Caroline Kardeby, Knut Fälker, Elizabeth J. Haining, Maarten Criel, Madelene Lindkvist, Ruben Barroso, Peter Påhlsson, Liza U Ljungberg, Mattias Tengdelius, G Ed Rainger, Stephanie Watson, Johannes A Eble, Marc F Hoylaerts, Jonas Emsley, Peter Konradsson, Steve P Watson, Yi Sun, Magnus Grenegård (2019) Synthetic glycopolymers and natural fucoidans cause human platelet aggregation via PEAR1 and GPIba Blood Advances, Vol. 3, p.
-275-287 Continue to DOI
+275-287 (Article in journal) Continue to DOI

 Research Area